masa-finance/tee-worker/README.md

 For more information, see [the official docs](https://pkg.go.dev/net/http/pprof).
 [This link](https://gist.github.com/andrewhodel/ed7625a14eb87404cafd37493849d1ba) also contains useful information.

+## Development notes

+If you add an environment variable, make sure that you also add it to `./tee/masa-tee-worker.json`.
+There is a CI test to ensure that all environment variables used are included in that file.

 ## Testing

 You can run the unit tests using `make test`.
 If you need to do manual testing you can run `docker compose -f docker-compose.dev.yml up --build`.
 Once it's running you can use `curl` from another terminal window to send requests and check the responses (see the scraping examples above).
 To shut down use `docker compose -f docker-compose.dev.yml down`, or simply Ctrl+C.